dillonlxw/Real-Estate-Listing-Platform/README.md

 # Real-Estate-Listing-Platform
-A web application enabling users to browse properties for sale and rent, and agents to manage their listings.
+A web application enabling users to browse properties for sale and rent, and agents to add their listings.

 # Framework
 Spring Boot